On measuring unboundedness of the $H^\infty$-calculus for generators of analytic semigroups: Main results

-Setting $k=5$, we get the result. \end{proof} \begin{rem} \begin{enumerate} \item In \cite[Lemma 1.2 and Theorem 1.6]{Vitse05} Vitse derives similar estimates as in Theorem \ref{cor1}.
+Setting $k=5$, we get the result. \end{proof} \begin{remark} \begin{enumerate} \item In \cite[Lem.~1.2 and Thm.~1.6]{Vitse05}, Vitse derives similar estimates as in Theorem \ref{cor1}.
 However, she uses the Hille-Phillips calculus and considers elements of $H^{\infty}[\veps,\sigma]$ that are Laplace transforms of $L^{1}(\veps,\sigma)$-functions first.
 The approach moreover relies on estimates of derivatives of the (analytic) semigroup.
-This results in a similar estimate as in (\ref{cor1:eq}), but with the following constants

-The dependence on $M$ is strongly improved by our approach, as $M^{3}$ gets replaced by $M(1+\log M)$.
-Moreover, a more careful study even shows that $C_{i}\leq \tilde{C}_{i}$, $i\in\left\{1,2,3\right\}$, for every $M\geq1$. \item We point out that Vitse uses an estimate for the semigroup, \cite[Lemma 1.2]{Vitse05} (which is slightly improved by (\ref{eq:SGbound})), to get an estimate for $H^{\infty}[\veps,\sigma]$ functions.
-Whereas our estimates all follow directly from Theorem \ref{thm2}.
+This results in a similar estimate as in (\ref{cor1:eq}), but with the following constants $ \tilde{C}_{1}=\frac{30}{\pi}M^{2},\quad \tilde{C}_{2}=\frac{16}{\pi}M^{3}, \quad \tilde{C}_{3}=\frac{30}{\pi}M^{3}.$ Thus, by our results, the $M$-dependence gets improved from $M^{3}$ to $M(1+\log M)$. \item We point out that Vitse uses an estimate for the semigroup, \cite[Lem.~1.2]{Vitse05} to obtain an estimate for $H^{\infty}[\veps,\sigma]$ functions, whereas our estimates all follow directly from Theorem \ref{thm2}.
 In other words, (the estimate for) the dependence on $M$ is the same for any $H^{\infty}[\veps,\sigma]$ function, including $e_{\veps}$.
+In particular, \eqref{cor1:eq} implies that $ \|e^{-\veps A}\| \leq \frac{2M}{\pi}(\log(M)+6)$ for $\veps>0.$ \item Possibly, $c_{1}$ and $c_{2}$ in Theorem \ref{cor1} can be further improved by optimizing $k$ in the proof. \end{enumerate} \end{remark}